Home Equity Loan Rates in Alaska (January 2025)

 Current Home Equity Loan Rates in Alaska

 The current average APR for a 15-year home equity loan in Alaska is 8.8%, but several factors might affect what lenders offer.
-For instance, having a higher credit score often results in a lower APR, while opting for a larger loan amount could lead to a higher rate.
-Repayment terms are another consideration.
-The table below compares the average APRs for home equity loans in Alaska across different loan terms.
+For instance, a higher credit score could secure a lower APR, whereas a larger loan amount might result in a higher rate.
+Repayment terms also play a role in determining rates.
+Compare the average APRs of home equity loans in Alaska across different loan terms to see how these factors influence current home equity loan rates in Alaska.

 10Year8.6%